 Bio-Cultural Restoration Field Stations

-The Guild organizes stewardship camps to provide assessment and restoration services for land managers, with our prototype on the Skykomish River in collaboration with the Tulalip Tribes of Washington.
-Camping to work in ecosystems is a 300,000-year-old tradition.
-We offer a modern version, through mobile biocultural restoration field stations that let ecosystem stewards provide efficient services over time at low cost.
+The Guild organizes recurring dispersed camps of volunteer professionals and students to provide assessment and services for land managers interested in biocultural restoration.
+Our prototype on the Skykomish River operates in collaboration with the Snohomish Conservation District and Tulalip Tribes of Washington.
+Camping while cultivating ecosystems is a 300,000-year-old tradition.
+We offer a modern version.
+Biocultural restoration field stations provide efficient services over time at low cost.
 We do better than leave-no-trace.

 What is a Field Station?